 Protect Oregon’s Waterways

-October 14, 2024 – The CMCA Lake Study Project was approved by the CMCA Board of Directors, and the Lake Study Committee will move forward with the project activities.
+October 14, 2024 – The CMCA Lake Study Project was approved by the CMCA Board of Directors, and the Lake Study Committee moves forward with the project activities.

 Cape Meares Community Seeks to Study the Impact of Human and Natural Factors on the Health of Cape Meares Lake and Wetlands